stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 ## Fail-safe
 * At fail-safe the channels are set to the fail-safe value.
-* When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.
-The receiver also dis-arms if an RC signal is lost for 3 seconds.
+* When the receiver is switched on, the safety values are reset and all channels are in the middle.
+* The receiver also dis-arms if an RC signal is lost for 3 seconds.

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.